We are off for another adventure! As travel to some countries is getting more difficult...we took this opportunity to return to the East.

 Apparently, Jake wanted his credit card back!
 LOL

-First stop was Gamaksan Chulleong Bridge is the longest suspension bridge in South Korea.
+First stop was Gamaksan Chulleong Bridge which is the longest suspension bridge in South Korea.
 It was quite the hike up the mountain, but we made it.
 The bridge is over 220 meters long and 10 meters high.
-The bridge is dedicated to the Gloucester regiment of the British Army who fought in the Korean War and was instrumental in changing the course of the war.
+The bridge is dedicated to the Gloucester regiment of the British Army who fought in the Korean War and was instrumental in changing the course of the Korean war.

 The scenery was stunning of the mountain and lake.
 We could see the monks sanctuary further up on the next mountain.
 They were driven deep into the mountain when they were replaced by the Confucian system during the Joseon Dynasty